osg-htc/docs/docs/data/xrootd/install-standalone.md

 #### Enabling multi-user support

-By default XRootd servers write files on the storage system ad the Unix user `xrootd`, not as the user [authenticated](data/xrootd/xrootd-authorization) as.
+By default XRootD servers write files on the storage system aa the Unix user `xrootd` instead of the [authenticated](xrootd-authorization) user.
 The `xrootd-multiuser` plugins changes this behaviour:

 1. Install the XRootd Multiuser plugin: